grantwill74/notes-on-algorithm-design/slides/module_7/module_7.md

 The input to the program is a list of pairs: $s_{i, {lo}}$ and $s_{i,{hi}},$ for each challenge $i$.

-Alice considers the list in order, and for each challenge, she can choose to skip it, or perform it.
-If she skips it, it doesn't come up again.
-It's perform or skip for every problem, once.
+Alice can consider the list in any order.
+If she is eligable to perform a challenge, she gains one point of skill, but now may be ineligible to perform some challenges later.

-If she is eligable to perform it, she gains one point of skill, but now may be ineligible to perform some challenges later.
+Alice is permitted to do a challenge she is ineligible for, it just doesn't give her a skill point.

-The goal is to compute the maximum skill rating $s$ that Alice can achieve.
-You can look into the future at all the challenges that will appear, and advice Alice such that she maximizes the number of skill points.
+The goal is to compute the set of challenges that Maximize Alice's skill points gained.

 ---